Hosting and bandwidth provided by MacAce.net.

-Like any other purchase, only you can make the decision whether or not a discontinued "Late 2010" or current "Mid-2011" MacBook Air model is the right notebook for you, but you can evaluate the pros and cons of the series to see if your needs are met by one model or the other.
+Like any other decision, only you can determine whether or not a used "Late 2010" or "Mid-2011" MacBook Air model is the right notebook for you, but you can evaluate the pros and cons of the series to see if your needs are met.
 EveryMac.com also offers a detailed comparison of these two lines that you may additionally wish to review.

 For those most interested in the highlights, this "run down" may be helpful in making a decision: